ember-learn/ember-blog/content/run-up-to-two-oh.md

 relatively optimistic about the plan of record for Ember 2.0, and where we are in the process.

-For obvious reasons (the recent merge of Glimmer), Ember 1.13-beta will be an unusually unstable beta release, but we are hopeful that the release of Ember 1.13.0 on June 12 will have shaken out the bulk of any problems.
+Due to the recent merge of Glimmer, Ember 1.13-beta will be an unusually unstable beta release, but we are hopeful that the release of Ember 1.13.0 on June 12 will have shaken out the bulk of any problems.